 1. Calling Out Performative Behavior

 The most common usage.
-Someone is accused of LARPing when their online presentation doesn’t match perceived reality.
+Someone is accused of LARPing when their online presentation does not match perceived reality.

 2. Self-Aware LARPing